Chelsea's Champions League quarter-final tie with Porto to be played in Seville | Goal.com

 Chelsea's Champions League quarter-final tie with Porto to be played in Seville

-UEFA have confirmed that both legs of Chelsea's Champions League quarter-final tie with Porto will be played in Seville.
+UEFA has confirmed that both legs of Chelsea's Champions League quarter-final tie with Porto will be played in Seville.

 However, European football's main governing body has now revealed that both fixtures will take place at Sevilla's Estadio Ramon Sanchez-Pizjuan in Spain as a precautionary step amid the continued threat of coronavirus.